Samsung, LG turn to quantum dots as OLED still too pricey

-SEOUL The world's biggest TV makers, Samsung Electronics Co Ltd (005930.KS) and LG Electronics Inc (066570.KS), are turning to quantum dot technology for their next-generation TVs as it could still be years before OLED is affordable for the mass market.
+SEOUL The world's biggest TV makers, Samsung Electronics Co Ltd and LG Electronics Inc, are turning to quantum dot technology for their next-generation TVs as it could still be years before OLED is affordable for the mass market.

 The nascent technology involves incorporating a film of tiny light-emitting crystals into regular liquid crystal displays (LCD).
 The manufacturing process is relatively straightforward and offers improved picture quality at much cheaper cost than using organic light-emitting diodes (OLED).